Blog/ROI & Buying Guide

 What should be included in a cleaning robot subscription?

-A serious commercial subscription should clearly state the robot, site mapping, onboarding, training, software access, remote diagnostics, maintenance responsibility, service response path, and end-of-term options.
+A serious commercial subscription should clearly state the robot, site mapping, onboarding, training, software access, remote diagnostics, included annual preventive maintenance, maintenance responsibility, service response path, consumables policy, and end-of-term options.
 If those items are vague or excluded, the offer may be financing presented with subscription language.

 Are there subscription services for robotic commercial cleaning equipment?